European resident: how to look for work in France?

 - European Job Mobility Portal (EURES)European Commission

-- You are European and you come to France to look for a jobCentre for European and International Social Security Liaison (Cleiss)
+- You are European and you come to France to look for a jobCenter for European and International Social Security Liaison (Cleiss)

-- Form U1 - Periods of time to be taken into account in granting unemployment benefitsCentre for European and International Social Security Liaison (Cleiss)
+- Form U1 - Periods to be taken into account for the granting of unemployment benefitsCenter for European and International Social Security Liaison (Cleiss)

-- Form U2 - Maintenance of Unemployment BenefitsCentre for European and International Social Security Liaison (Cleiss)
+- Form U2 - Maintenance of entitlement to unemployment benefitsCenter for European and International Social Security Liaison (Cleiss)

-- Form U3 - Facts that may affect entitlement to unemployment benefitsCentre for European and International Social Security Liaison (Cleiss)
+- Form U3 - Facts that may affect entitlement to unemployment benefitsCenter for European and International Social Security Liaison (Cleiss)